VIEW Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies View, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

 NEW YORK, Aug.
-24, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against View, Inc. ("View" or the "Company") (NASDAQ: VIEW) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired View securities between November 30, 2020 and August 16, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/view.
+26, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against View, Inc. ("View" or the "Company") ( VIEW) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired View securities between November 30, 2020 and August 16, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/view.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.